bitcoinfacts/glacierprotocol.github.io/_docs/maintenance/maintenance.md

 1. Execute the Viewing Protocol to view the balance of the
 <span class="warning">cold storage address</span> and ensure that it is as
 expected.
-1. Check for Glacier security upgrades
+1. Check for Glacier security upgrades:
     1. Access the latest full release of Glacier (*not* just the protocol document) at [https://github.com/bitcoinfacts/GlacierProtocol/releases/latest](https://github.com/bitcoinfacts/GlacierProtocol/releases/latest).